zafbrb/GetData015-CourseProject/avgVarGrouped_Codebook.md

 The directory contains both 'test' and 'train' data in seperate sub-directories
 4. The script assembles a data file from each of the 'train' and 'test' locations, and then combines the files into a tidy data set called avgVarGrouped.txt

+__Read the README.MD file to get detailed instructions on how to run the run_analysis.r script.__

 ##avgVarGrouped.txt - variables description

 Number of variables in the file = 68
 Format of file: text, with fields delimited by "" and separated by spaces
+The original variable name refers to the variable name taken from the test or tran datasets from the original data.
+The original names have been altered to ensure they are valid R column names.
+Primarily any '-' and brackets are replaced with ellipses '.'

 #####Subject_ID
 	A identifier of the subject who performed the experiment